-While it’s not exactly Hawaii, Oregon is a beach destination.
-The Oregon shore has wide open stretches of beach highlighted by towering rock formations, but also has beach towns filled with everything from microbreweries to family fun centers… and, of course, some saltwater taffy.
-Of course, there are remote stretches of untouched beach to explore too.
+Oregon's best beaches aren't tropical like a Hawaiian beach.
+Instead, the Oregon shore has wide open stretches of beach highlighted by towering rock formations, but also has beach towns filled with everything from microbreweries to family fun centers… and, of course, some saltwater taffy.
+There are remote stretches of untouched beach to explore too.
 No matter what you seek in a shoreline (short of a major commercial center on the water), you’ll find it in Oregon.
 And you can hardly go wrong with any span of shoreline in this Northwestern state, but these below are hands down among the best to visit.

 The entire Oregon coastline is beautiful, but what makes the best beaches is a mix of things to do nearby, scenic bonuses like sea stacks, or special features that take the appeal of a shoreline up a notch.